bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js169">169.
 Basic Chatbot</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program is a simple and interactive script that allows users to engage in a text-based conversation with a virtual assistant.
+<p>This program is a simple and interactive script that allows users to engage in a text-based conversation with
+a virtual assistant.</p>
 <pre>
 function chatbot(message) {
 // Simple rule-based responses